Pittsburgh History: Evolution of The Point and Skyline 1900-1920 Vol. 1

 About bradystewartcollection

 The Brady Stewart Collection of photographs, made by Brady Stewart, Brady Stewart Jr. and associates of Brady Stewart Studio Inc., consists of photographs taken in and around Pittsburgh Pennsylvania, Lake Erie, Lake Chautauqua, New York, Southwestern Ohio, Washington DC, Niagara Falls and Idaho.
-The historically significant collection spans most of the 20th century (1901-1990) and includes a wide array of Black &White, Sepia and Color photographs on Advertising & Products, Buildings and Churches, Children, Homesteading in Idaho, Manufacturing & Equipment, People & Lifestyle, Pittsburgh City Scenes, Sports and Transportation.
-The Brady Stewart Collection encompasses over 6,000 glass plates, prints and film negatives of all shapes and sizes.
+The historically significant collection spans most of the 20th century (1900-1990) and includes a wide array of Black &White, Sepia and Color photographs on Advertising & Products, Buildings and Churches, Children, Homesteading in Idaho, Manufacturing & Equipment, People & Lifestyle, Pittsburgh City Scenes, Sports and Transportation.
+The Brady Stewart Collection encompasses over 20,000 glass plates, prints and film negatives of all shapes and sizes.
 Today, Brady Stewart Studio is a fourth generation photography business.
 We are one of the longest operating family-owned commercial photography studios in the United States (1912-1991, 2008-).
-The Collection can be viewed at two websites, www.bradystewartphoto.com and www.myphotoshelter/bradystewartphoto
+The Collection Images can be viewed at our hosted web site, www.bradystewartphoto.photoshelter.com